zainaftab2225/zainaftab2225.github.io/_sociology/culture.md

 - A symbol is something to which people attach meaning and that they use to communicate with one another.
 - Symbols include gestures, language, beliefs, values, norms, customs and sanctions.

-#### 1. Gestures
+1. **Gestures**
   - **Gestures**: the ways in which people use their bodies to communicate with one another.
   - Gestures can lead to misunderstanding, embarrassment, or worse because they differ around the world e.g. handshaking is a greeting gesture in the US whereas bowing down is a greeting gesture in Japan.
 This may create confusion on how to greet the other person depending on their culture.
   - Although most gestures are learned, and therefore vary from culture to culture, some gestures that represent fundamental emotions such as sadness, anger, and fear appear to be inborn.
   - A crying child in India differs little from a crying child in China — or the United States or anywhere else on the globe.
 In a few years, however, the child will demonstrate a variety of gestures highly specific to his Hindu culture.

-#### 2. Language
+2. **Language**
   - **Language**: a system of symbols that can be combined in an infinite number of ways and can represent not only objects but also abstract thought.
   - Like gestures, in different cultures the same sound may mean something entirely different — or may have no meaning at all e.g. gift in English means poison in German.
 If you give chocolates to a German and say, "gift, eat..", you'll be telling a German person to eat poison.
   - **Functions of Language**
     1. By means of language, we pass ideas, knowledge, and even attitudes on to the next generation.
     2. By attaching words to an event and then using those words to recall it, we are able to discuss the event.
 In other words, no language means no memories.
     3. Language enables us to agree on times, dates, and places.
 Concept of time would not exist without language.
     4. Language allows shared perspectives by communication.
     5. Language allows shared, goal-directed behavior.
   - **Sapir-Whorf Hypothesis**: Edward Sapir and Benjamin Whorf’s hypothesis that language creates ways of thinking and perceiving.
 Language isn't just for expressing our thoughts, they claimed, but they also *shaped* our thoughts.
 In Urdu, you may call a club sandwich or a Subway sandwich as just a sandwich but for English speakers, subs and sandwiches are different.
 Jam and jelly is same for people who speak Urdu but quite different for native English speakers.

-#### 3. Beliefs
+3. **Beliefs**

-#### 4. Values
+4. **Values**
  - **Values**: the standards by which people define what is desirable or undesirable, good or bad, beautiful or ugly.
+ - Values aren't something in writing, they are just generally agreed upon e.g. lying is consider bad but there isn't necessarily a law to punish lying.
  - As an example, the US society has these core values: achievement, individualism, material comfort, hard work, equality, and group superiority (even though it is contradictory to equality).
  - **Value Cluster**: values that together form a larger whole.
 Values are not independent units; some cluster together to form a larger whole e.g. achievement, hard work and material comfort all come under the value of *success* in life which is a value cluster.
  - **Value Contradictions**: values that contradict one another; to follow the one means to come into conflict with the other e.g. equality and group superiority.

-#### 5. Norms
+5. Norms
-#### 6. Customs
+6. Customs
-#### 7. Sanctions
+7. Sanctions

+### Subcultures

+### Countercultures

+### High Culture

+### Popular Culture

 ### Ideal versus Real Culture